-When it was her turn to speak, Kim didn’t talk about the fact that she does Quickbooks Online.
+When it was her turn to speak, Kim didn’t talk about the fact that she does QuickBooks Online.
 That was too vague.
 Instead she shared her solution for busy realtors.
-She works with them to increase their income, reduce their tax bill and maintain their bookkeeping.
+She works with them to increase their income, reduce their tax bill and track commissions.

 Furthermore, realtors know other realtors.
 They flock together.
 Pretty soon word-of-mouth had other busy realtors knocking at Kim’s door.

 Kim’s clear message stood apart from other bookkeepers.
 She no longer competed with the generalists who offer a broad spectrum of solutions.
 Eventually, Kim let go of 30% of her old clients who no longer fit her services; plus, she doubled her income.